JRC1995/Dynamic-Memory-Network-Plus/README.md

 I don't have enough computational power for training heavy models like this under a reasonable time.

 I trained the model for a few iterations (one story per iteration) on solely induction tasks from [bAbi-tasks dataset](https://research.fb.com/downloads/babi/).
-Some of the iterations with predicated and target outputs are visible in the ipynb file.
+Some of the iterations with predicted outputs and target outputs are visible in the ipynb file.
 However, training is far from complete.

-This particular implementation of the model wasn't tested on validation or test data set.
+This particular implementation of the model wasn't tested on validation or test data set, though test data set had been prepared, and code for validation is present.